-A lush and inviting pop-up venue on the lawns of FCAC, WOW Café offers a free-to-the-public curated program of WOW Melbourne highlights, including conversations, dance sessions, short talks and performances.
-It is a daily taste of WOW Melbourne for everyone.
+Presented in partnership with Maribyrnong City Council, WOW CAFÉ is a lush and inviting pop-up venue on the lawns of FCAC.
+WOW Café offers a free-to-the-public curated program featuring festival highlights such as conversations, short talks and performances.

 WHEN: Thursday 23 March – Saturday 25 March

 WHEN: Thursday 23 March – Saturday 25 March, 9am – 9:15am and 11am – 11:15am